axelmm/ufront-iso/README.md

 Things to note
 --------------

 The very first request is performed by the server.
-(The only client-side things happening are setting the "active" class for the current menu item - but this could also be done serverside using Jason O'Neils' [Detox](https://github.com/jasononeil/detox)).
+It loads the page content and wraps it into the page template (bin/template.html).
+(The only client-side things happening when browser loading is ready are setting the "active" class for the current menu item - but this could also be done serverside using Jason O'Neils' [Detox](https://github.com/jasononeil/detox)!).

 Further clicks on menu items are controlled by the client.
 The pushstate handler ([also a work of Jason's](https://github.com/jasononeil/detox)) prevents performing a server request.
+(Note that the anchor tags in the bin/template.html has a rel="pushstate" attribute.)
 Instead the client side ufront instance is kicked off, and handles the page request in one of two ways: If the page is present in the clientside cache, it is served from there.
 If it isn't, then it is loaded using an ajax request (to the server version of "itself"! :-)

 Browser history navigation is taken care of by the client Pushstate wrapper.